seraphimgerber/NET-330-01-Network-Design/README.md

 * Economics of corporate IT
 * Complexity of modern networks and impact of changes
 * How to design and develop a network that can accommodate growth and change
-* How to integrate various technologies into an existing network.
+* How to integrate various technologies into an existing network

 ---